• Skip to main content

 Pancakes piled on a plate with chocolate chips and maple syrup.

 Do you have a favorite pancake topping?
-Please let me know in the comments and if you liked these electric skillet pancakes, please share!
+Please let me know in the comments and if you liked these electric skillet pancakes, please share the recipe and/or check out my electric skillet reviews if you don't have one yet.

 If you liked Grandma's Pancakes, you might also like Grandma's Scrambled Eggs.